pyscf/pyscf.github.io/source/modules/gto.rst

   ('N', [0.0, 0.0, -0.9448630622825309])
   ('N', [0.0, 0.0, 0.9448630622825309])

-Note if Z-matrix is given in the input, the molecule may be placed in an arbitrary orientation.
-Although still works, specifying :attr:`Mole.symmetry` often leads to the above error message.

 .. note::
   :attr:`Mole.symmetry_subgroup` does not have effects when specific symmetry group is assigned to :attr:`Mole.symmetry`.